pass-the-salt/2018/_posts/2017-12-27-proven-track.md

 Here, we are not going to give a detailed list of things we think that have to be done but rather, a short list of important (according to us) levers that helped us to reach these goals.

+First of all, we want to provide a free (as in free beer) event to attendees.
+According to us, this is the best way to enable all kind of attendees to come : we think about students or people with low income but it is also a way to see professionals coming on their own without having to negociate money with their company.

-First of all, while respecting the technical and free software DNA of the Security track, we try to ensure that **as many security disciplines as possible are represented** in the subjects covered by the conferences given.
+While respecting the technical and free software DNA of the Security track, we try to ensure that **as many security disciplines as possible are represented** in the subjects covered by the conferences given.

 In 2017, you were able to participate (or [read](https://prog2017.rmll.info/programme/securite-entre-transparence-et-opacite/?lang=en) / [view](https://rmll.ubicast.tv/channels/#securite-entre-transparence-et-opacite_77315) later) interventions on the following topics: